MathurUtkarsh/Image_Caption_Generator/README.md

 ● Create an AI tool that creates captions based on the image provided by the user.
 Should also have the option to generate multiple captions based on the image.

 ● Provide an interface where the user can come and upload images and get AI generated captions. ● You are to free use the library of your choice

 ● Use the following images as test cases - Link
-Note - Try to use pre-trained models from websites like huggingface.
+Note - Try to use pre-trained models from websites like **huggingface**.

-What we are looking for - Captions should be catchy, exciting, innovative, captivating, creative and engaging instead of just a description of the picture.
+**What we are looking for** - Captions should be catchy, exciting, innovative, captivating, creative and engaging instead of just a description of the picture.

 My Solution: